Leiden Law School

 External PhD Candidates have to make their own arrangements for the funding of their research and living costs.
 External funding possibilities can be explored with your supervisor(s).
 Paid positions as employed PhD candidate at Leiden Law School are advertised at http://vacancies.leiden.edu.

-Until now, becoming an external PhD candidate at Leiden University in most cases does not involve paying a fee.
+Becoming an external PhD candidate at Leiden University in most cases does not involve paying a fee.

 More questions about the PhD programme can be sent by mail to the Graduate School.